eosio-standards-wg/transaction-request/README.md

 * `auth-user-substitute`: a string that the wallet needs to substitute with authorizing user account (Suggestion: `%%AUTHUSER%%`)

-* `actions`: an array of JSON objects that represent a transaction for executing.
+* `actions`: an array of JSON objects which represent a transaction for executing.
 The format is identical to that of `transact` function arguments in `eosjs 20.x`.
 The sender account is substituted with the string specified in `auth-user-substitute`.

 * `description-short`: a one-line short description in plain text.

-* `description-long`: a HTML string with a limited set of allowed HTML tags (TODO: define allowed tags).
+* `description-long`: an HTML string with a limited set of allowed HTML tags (TODO: define allowed tags).

 * `feedback-url` (optional): an HTTPS URL under the same domain name